 Under the START Program, Novogen must meet certain project development and commercialization obligations.
 Novogen has met the project development obligations and has received final payment thereon.
 Novogen believes that it is currently in compliance with its commercialization schedule and that it has fulfilled all of its obligations under the terms of the START Program and expects to continue to do so in the future.
-For additional information on the consequences to us in the event Novogen fails to comply with its obligations under the START Program, see the "Intellectual Property" and "Risk Factors" sections of this annual report.
+For additional information on the consequences to us in the event Novogen fails to comply with its obligations under the START Program, see the "Intellectual Property" and "Risk Factors" sections of this Annual Report on Form 10-K.